kjosib/sophie/docs/future.rst

 Attempting to actually *use* the (unqualified) name might result in a proper error, or it might later be resolved with the aid of type-checking.

+    A third option would treat the wildcard as just another

 Also, if an implicitly-imported name is later defined, it should probably shadow the import.
 Conversely, if an explicitly-imported name is later defined at top-level, that *is* a naming conflict.
 So it's important to track the "strength" of an imported name.